ClevrSolutions/ATS-Documentation/ats-public-documentation/howtos-2/use-CI-CD-api.md

 # Write Result to file that you can inject as variable for your email
 echo EMAILTEXT="Test Run Status is ${RESULT}" >> email.txt
 ```
+The last API call results in a "Passed" or "Failed", you can email this result or for example use the outcome in a conditional step for continuing deploying on different environments or failing this build.